bakpakin/Editgrid/README.md

 local newx, newy = editgrid.convertCoords(camera, visuals, src, dest, x, y)
 ```
 Converts coordinates from one coordinate system to another. `src` and `dest` are
-the source coordinate system and destination coordinate respectively, and can each be one of
+the source coordinate system and destination coordinate system respectively, and can each be one of
 three strings: `"screen"`, `"world"`, and `"cell"`.
-For example to convert screen coordinates to world
+For example, to convert screen coordinates to world
 coordinates, say for mouse interaction, let `src = "screen"` and `dest = "world"`. `"cell"` coordinates
-are based on the cells that the camera sees on the screen.
+are based on the cells that the camera sees on the screen; also, all `"cell"` coordinates are integers.

 ```lua
 local worldx, worldy = editgrid.toWorld(camera, screenx, screeny)